jmcbroome/somatic-mutation-analysis/README.md

 ### Conservation Analysis

-python3 annotation-scripts/genefilter_frame.py -m all_mutations.tsv -o coding_mutations.tsv -g bygene_mutations.tsv -c codons.tsv

-The coding_mutations table is used for downstream conservation analysis, as it is contains only missense and synonymous mutations for genes which pass quality filtering.

 The next major step in pursuit of somatic conservation is to establish an estimate for the expected ratio of missense to synonymous mutations across the genome, accounting for both codon usage bias and for the basic rate of different types of mutation.
 This additionally serves as a branching-off point for the analysis of mutational signatures among somatic mutations.

 To calculate this, first we must calculate genome-wide codon usage.
 You will need a gtf for your reference genome.